Deltares/hydromt_sfincs/docs/user_guide/sfincs.rst

 :sup:`1`) Imported from hydromt core package

-SFINCS datamodel
+.. _model_components:

+Model components
 ================

-The following table provides an overview of which :py:class:`~hydromt_sfincs.SfincsModel` attribute contains which SFINCS in- and output files.
+The following table provides an overview of which :py:class:`~hydromt_sfincs.SfincsModel` model data component (attribute) contains which SFINCS in- and output files.
 The files are read and written with the associated read- and write- methods, i.e. :py:func:`~hydromt_sfincs.sfincs.SfincsModel.read_config` and :py:func:`~hydromt_sfincs.sfincs.SfincsModel.write_config` for the :py:attr:`~hydromt_sfincs.sfincs.SfincsModel.config`  attribute.